-Net cash used in financing activities was \$48,000 for the three months ended March 29, 2003 compared with net cash provided by financing activities of \$995,000 for the three months ended March 30, 2002.
+Net cash provided in financing activities was \$83.2 million for the nine months ended September 27, 2003 compared with net cash provided by financing activities of \$1.0 million for the nine months ended September 28, 2002.
 Net cash provided by financing activities was \$863,000 for fiscal 2002, \$10.0 million for fiscal 2001 and \$2.5 million for fiscal 2000.
-Net cash provided by financing activities was primarily due to the issuance of common stock in fiscal 2002 and to the net sale of our redeemable convertible preferred stock in fiscal 2001 and fiscal 2000.
+Net cash provided by financing activities was primarily due to the issuance of common stock in fiscal 2002 and in the nine months ended September 27, 2003 and to the net sale of our redeemable convertible preferred stock in fiscal 2001 and fiscal 2000 partially offset by debt repayments in each of these periods.
+In June 2003, we completed our initial public offering and raised net proceeds of approximately \$82.2 million.

 In May 2001, we signed a ten-year lease for an additional 119,000 square feet of manufacturing, research and development and office space.
 The total rent obligation over the term of the lease is \$21.8 million and is accounted for as an operating lease.
-Our obligations under our operating leases for fiscal 2003 were approximately \$2.3 million as of March 29, 2003.
+Our obligations under our operating leases for fiscal 2003 were approximately \$600,000 as of September 27, 2003.
 We expect to invest approximately \$25.0 million in leasehold improvements for our new headquarters and manufacturing facility through the third quarter of 2004.
 Of this amount, approximately \$18.0 million relates to the design and construction of a new manufacturing facility, while the remaining amount relates to the build out and infrastructure of research and development and office space.